-If the canopies are entangled and neither jumper is in the fabric or lines of the other, either jumper may carry out EP's.
+If the canopies are entangled and neither jumper is in the fabric or lines of the other, either jumper may carry out emergency procedures (EPs).

-Above 1,500 ft.
+ABOVE 1,500 FT.

 - Attempt to steer free of the other canopy's suspension lines. - If disengagement is achieved, both jumpers need to check handles and major components for dislocation or damage, then complete a canopy control check.